facebookexperimental/moq-encoder-player/README.md

 ## TODO

 - Encoder: Cancel QUIC stream after some reasonable time (?) in mode live
-- Player: Do not use main thead for anything except reporting
+- Player: Do not use main thread for anything except reporting
 - Player/server: Cancel QUIC stream if arrives after jitter buffer
 - Accelerate playback if we are over latency budget
-- Fix dropped frames UI on VC player (not poperly separated between encoder & player, see TODO in the code)
+- Fix dropped frames UI on VC player (not properly separated between encoder & player, see TODO in the code)
 - Copy updates from event player to regular one
   - Better TS logging and video renderer
 X - Fix player audio latency
-  - Added new accurate metric based on embeeded video data
+  - Added new accurate metric based on embedded video data
 - All:
   - Accept B frames (DTS)